 We manage our direct impact on the environment through an environmental management programme.
 One-hundred percent of electricity used in NIBC's facilities is sourced from renewable energy, achieving our target Renovations completed in past years at our headquarters in The Hague delivered increased efficiency and reduced energy-related carbon emissions.
 This is contributing to our goal of reducing our direct emissions and is visible in the performance indicators reported in our Sustainability Report.
-Our geothermal system in our The Hague office allows NIBC to heat and cool using water, thereby reducing our reliance on gas and fossil fuels and improving our energy efficiency.
-Beequip utilises local district heating, eliminating their need to use fossil fuels to heat their office.
+Our geothermal system in our Hague office allows NIBC to heat and cool using water, thereby reducing our reliance on gas from fossil fuels and improving our energy efficiency.